Looking at your circa 2000 website and considering an extreme make over? Or at least a 21st century update?

 Not interested?
 Never gonna do that?
 Well don’t bother with your new website because your competitors are going to meet this new online requirement.
 And as a result, they’ll position you by default as a less visible, harder to find resource that a prospect seeking your product or service may perceive as less qualified.

 Why?
-Because you’re not adding value to your product or service that enables your prospects to see you as a trusted, transparent and continuous provider of content that helps them address their unique challenge or pain.
+Because you’re not adding value to your product or service.
+When you do this, it enables your prospects to see you as a trusted, transparent and continuous provider of content that helps them address their unique challenge or pain.

 With an attitude and approach like that, your website might never make it off the launch pad.